Parallelized Autoregressive Visual Generation: More Visualization Results

+\textbf{Addtional Video Generation Visualization}.
 In Fig.\ref{fig:supp_video}, we provide the visualization results of video generation using our model on the UCF-101\cite{soomro2012ucf101} dataset.
 The results are sampled from 128×128 resolution videos with 17 frames.
 As shown in the figure, even with 16× parallelization (PAR-16$\times$), our method shows no obvious quality degradation compared to single-token prediction (PAR-1$\times$), producing smooth motion and stable backgrounds across frames.